-Ongoing improvement actions: We are planning to continue expanding our course offerings and also plan to remove the PLS prefix from our courses and replace it with HOR or HRT to gain more identity for our undergraduate program.
+Ongoing improvement actions: We are planning to continue expanding our course offerings and also plan to remove the PLS prefix from all PLS courses and replace it with HPS to gain more identity for our undergraduate program.

 Recommendation #18 - Identify mechanisms to reward outstanding faculty and staff.